evanmayer/hotspot/HOWTO.md

 Since the dimensions of the motor mounts have been measured relative to each edge, the positions of the corner eyelets can be calculated, given the separation between the movable and fixed frame faces.

-The eyelets of the motor mounts measured $6.19 \pm 0.5$ mm from the frame to the face of the motor mount, and $7.96 \pm 0.02$ mm from the face of the motor mount to the eyelet, for a total eyelet offset from the contact patch of $0.014 \pm 0.001$ m.
+The eyelets of the motor mounts measured 6.19 +/- 0.5 mm from the frame to the face of the motor mount, and 7.96 +/- 0.02 mm from the face of the motor mount to the eyelet, for a total eyelet offset from the contact patch of 0.014 +/- 0.001 m.
 This value will be used to calculate eyelet y-positions as a function of frame separation.

 The eyelet positions should not change in the x-direction, unless the motor mounts are removed from the aluminum frames.

-The final piece of information needed for the robot to move is the initial position, the home position.
-The installed position of the corner feature on the underside of the homing bar is measured, so that when the raft is nested in the corner feature, a repeatable and known raft centroid position is acheived.
-The homed centroid position is entered at the command line when prompted.

 ## Example Geometry Calculation

 This is an example of the measurements needed to create a geoemtry file.
 Actual values listed here should not be used unless they have been verified against actual hardware, as raft and endpoint dimensions could have changed due to hardware revisions.

-For a benchtop test, the frame separation is $0.392 \pm 0.001$ m, so the north side y-coordinates are $0.392 - 0.014 = 0.378$ m.
+For a benchtop test, the frame separation is 0.392 +/- 0.001 m, so the north side y-coordinates are 0.392 - 0.014 = 0.378 m.

 | Feature               | X               | Y               |
 |:---------------------:|:---------------:|:---------------:|